jmbredenberg/Mafia-rules/README.md

 ###Desperado

-Once per game, before the start of a day, the Desperado can tell the Gods that they are going Desperado (you can make the request conditional on day-end events, or cancel the request as long as it’s not too late).
+Once per game, before the start of a day, the Desperado can tell the Mods that they are going Desperado (you can make the request conditional on day-end events, or cancel the request as long as it’s not too late).
 While going Desperado, they gain all of the abilities of an investigator.
 Additionally, if anyone tries to use “BANG” on a desperado who has “gone desperado”, they may respond by saying “I do not die” (You have 10 seconds to say this).
 After two days of going Desperado, the desperado dies (after the lynch, but before day start).

 ###Gay Knight